History

 2022

-Northside acquires Buck Country Grain in Arcadia, WI.
-This acquisition highlights Northside’s expertise in grain and commodity markets and offers another option for procuring locally grown commodities.
+Northside Elevator’s geographic footprint expanded through the purchase of property in Stanley, WI, and began construction on a state-of-the-art fertilizer production facility with advanced logistics.
+Additionally, Northside acquired Buck Country Grain in Arcadia, WI.
+With the acquisition of Buck Country Grain comes the highlight of Northside’s expertise in grain and commodity markets and offers another option for procuring locally grown commodities.

 Northside Family